Written for The Heart of Country contest

 "Just a little sore."

 He nods knowingly.
 "Tuesday trails'll be that way.
-You'll have your saddle seat by Thursday, and by Saturday you'll never want to leave."
+You'll have your saddle seat by Thursday.
+By Saturday, you'll never want to leave."
 His green eyes twinkle under the brim of his wide black hat, and his teeth line up in two perfect rows when he smiles.
 This would be the polished brother.

 "I'm Jasper; you must be Bella," he says.
 I'm not surprised he knows my name.
 It's their job to study up on the guests.
 "Edward told me to look out for you."